yobami12/Aprofile-Project/README.md

   -Vagrant

-NOTE: host pc should also have more than 120GB free disk space and 16GB ram
+NOTE: host pc should also have 100GB free disk space and 16GB ram or more

 Step 1: